lfurrea/lfurrea.github.com/_posts/2012-09-24-redfone-high-availability-cluster-using-heartbeat.markdown

 [High availability](https://en.wikipedia.org/wiki/High_availability) is a system design and implementation approach geared towards keeping online resources available through node failure or system maintenance.
 Online services including their IP address can be migrated to backup nodes at any time, due to failures in the active node or the need of administrative maintenance.

-This article describes how to configure a simple active/passive failover HA setup for a Fonebridge-FreeSWITCH system using Heartbeat and Pacemaker.
+This article describes how to configure a simple active/passive failover HA setup for a Fonebridge-FreeSWITCH system using Corosync and Pacemaker.

-Heartbat is a daemon that allows the nodes to know about the presence or disappearance of peer processes on other machines and to easily exchange messages between them.
+[Corosync](http://www.corosync.org) is a daemon that allows member nodes to know about the presence or disappearance of peer processes on other machines and to easily exchange messages between them.

+Corosync was chosen over [Heartbeat](http://linux-ha.org/wiki/Heartbeat) since development is very active for the project as opposed to Heartbeat for which development seems to have slowed down and seems to be only maintenance oriented, but this was only a personal choice.

-The heartbeat daemon needs to be combined with a cluster resource manager (CRM) which has the task of starting and stopping services (moving IP addresses, starting and stopping init scripts) so that the highly available setup can be sustained.
+The Corosync daemon needs to be combined with a cluster resource manager (CRM) which has the task of starting and stopping services (moving IP addresses, starting and stopping init scripts) so that the highly available setup can be sustained.
 [Pacemaker](http://clusterlabs.org/wiki/Main_Page) is the cluster resource manager used in our implementation.

 ### Equipment Overview, Hardware Requirements